bongsang/gym_master/README.md

 # Bongsang's Gym Master
 This package includes both of RL algorithms and OpenAI's gym so that it is pretty simple to use.

-I hope my package will be helpful for accelerating your skills to master Deep RL.

-There is nothing to install at all in this package so that you don't need to do like following:
+You don't need to install anything.
  > <del> git clone https://github.com/openai/gym.git </del><br>
  > <del> cd gym </del><br>
  > <del> pip install -e . </del>

-You can use instantly.
-Just try it like "python main.py".
+Simply use it.

+ > python train.py

+I hope my package will be helpful for accelerating your skills to master Deep RL.

 Thanks
  > Author: Bongsang Kim <br>